AnyChart/docs.anychart.com/Basic_Charts_Types/JumpLine_Chart.md

 ## Chart

-The JumpLine Chart is created by the {api:}jumpline(){api} method.
+The JumpLine Chart is created by the {api:anychart.charts.Cartesian#jumpLine}jumpline(){api} method.
 The following sections tell all about creating ang managing them.

 ### Single Series Chart